By Martha Russell, author of the Adopt an Oregon Dog blog, and Jean Dion, Communications Manager

 Special note: Ensure that your humans don’t hold the pets too tightly.
 No one likes to look at animals restrained by overzealous hands.
-If you have to squeeze your pet to keep it in the frame, take the snap another day.
+If you have to squeeze your pet really, really hard to keep it in the frame, take the snap another day.

 There are also pictures that show your pet to be the special dog or cat that it is.
 You’ll want to have your phone or camera handy for those special shots.

 One final extremely important hint to get the very best photos: take LOTS of shots!
 In the old film days, developing costs were expensive.
 But now with a mere click on “delete,” it is no longer a concern.

 The more shots you take, the more chances you have of getting that perfect image that you hope for.